 Just 21 years old, Shakur is a one-year pro.
 A sensational young prospect at 126 pounds, he was one of the United States’ top amateur boxers in recent years.
 He had a tremendous career at the elite international level that peaked with his winning the silver medal at the 2016 Olympic Games in Rio de Janeiro, Brazil.

 He is managed as a professional by his hero, Andre Ward, along with James Prince and Josh Dubin, and trained by his grandfather, Wali Moses, and Kay Koroma.

 Shakur is promoted by Top Rank Inc. and Antonio Leonard Productions.

-He fought six times in his first year as a pro.
+He fought seven times in his first 14 months as a pro.

-In his last fight on April 28 in Philadelphia, Shakur won by second-round TKO against Patrick Riley.
+In his last fight on June 9, 2018, in Las Vegas he won by second-round TKO against Aelio Mesquita.

 In earlier interviews, Shakur said, “I’ve been training in Alexandria, Virginia, since I was 17.
 I train at the Alexandria Boxing Club here, but Newark is my home town – that’s where I was born and raised.
 That’s my city.